osquery/osquery/docs/wiki/deployment/file-integrity-monitoring.md

 To enable access monitoring for the above set of directories in 'homes' and the single 'etc'.

+**WARNING:** The hashes of files will not be calculated to avoid generating additional access events.

 ### Process File Accesses on OS X

 It is possible to monitor for file accesses by process using the osquery OS X kernel module.
 File accesses induce a LOT of stress on the system and are more or less useless giving the context from userland monitoring systems (aka, not having the process that caused the modification).